Cornell-GDIAC/VulkanSDL/scripts/APP.md

 This version of the application creator is built from the following packages:

-- SDL2, version 2.30.5
+- SDL3, version 3.2.31
-- SDL2-Image, version 2.8.2
+- SDL3-Image, version 3.2.7
-- SDL2-TTF, version 2.20.1
+- SDL3-TTF, version 3.2.3

-For SDL2-Image we enable JPEG, PNG, TIFF and WEBP formats.
+For SDL3-Image we enable JPEG, PNG, and WEBP formats.
 These are the only formats we can build without error on all platforms.
-For SDL2-TTF, we enable both FreeType and Harfbuzz.
+For SDL3-TTF, we enable FreeType, Harfbuzz, and PlutoSVG.

 ## Vulkan Support

 The `cmake` builds (including Android) always use the version of Vulkan installed on the system.
-For Visual Studio and Xcode, we have packaged libraries taken from version 1.3.290 of the VulkanSDK.
+For Visual Studio and Xcode, we have packaged libraries taken from version 1.4.335 of the VulkanSDK.

 Feel free to update these with newer versions of the Vulkan libraries as you see fit.
 The files are located here: